-NPCscan is an add-on that used to alert you when a rare mob was within targetting distance, whether or not you have even attempted to target the mob.
-It made it extremely useful to just be tabbed out or AFK while camping—but still get an alert with the TLPD was nearby.
+NPCscan is an add-on that used to alert you when a rare mob was within targeting distance, whether or not you have even attempted to target the mob.
+It made it extremely useful to just be tabbed out, or AFK while camping—but still get an alert when the TLPD was nearby.

 However, Blizzard has changed the way that mobs are cached in the game.
 This means that NPCscan and SilverDragon will only alert you if your mouse hovers over the rare.

-Make a macro and spam this macro while camping.
-You want it to target the rare and then, preferably, have it cast a spell to pull.
+Make a macro and spam it while camping.
+You want it to target the rare and then have it cast a spell to pull.
 Typically you would want it to be an instant cast spell.

 /cast (Insert instant cast spell here)